3DJakob/react-tinder-card/readme.md

 ## Usage

 Import TinderCard and use the component like the snippet.
 Note that the component will not remove itself after swipe.
-If you want that behaviour implement that on the `onSwipe` callback.
+If you want that behaviour implement that on the `onCardLeftScreen` callback.
 It is recommended to have `overflow: hidden` on your `#root` to prevent cards from being visible after they go of screen.

+If you want more usage help check out the demo repository code [here.](https://github.com/3DJakob/react-tinder-card-demo/blob/master/src/App.js)

 ```js
 import TinderCard from 'react-tinder-card'